-With the announcement of new restrictions to combat a resurgence of COVID-19, businesses must rethink their plans for the next few months.
-Justin Rix looks at how they can take their people with them as they continue to adapt through further disruption.
+With the announcements that COVID-19 restrictions will be lifted by 'data rather than dates', businesses must rethink their plans for the next few months.
+Justin Rix looks at how they can take their people with them as they continue to adapt through further potential disruption.

-Over the past six months, you’ve demonstrated your ability to adapt as never before.
-Now, just as the return to work was getting underway, the government has stated that the plans may change at any point if there's a resurgence of cases, leaving businesses in need of agile strategies to adapt.
+Over the past six months,you’ve demonstratedyour ability to adapt as never before.
+Now, as the return to work is getting underway, the government has stated that the plans may change at any point if there's a resurgence of cases, leaving businesses in need of agile strategies to adapt.

-With further uncertainty ahead and the extent of government support starting to reduce, as the transition from the Coronavirus Job Retention Scheme to the new Job Support Scheme begins, it’s vital to capture learnings from the past few months and build fresh ideas into HR thinking.
+With potential uncertainty aheadbusinesses need to put return-to-work plans in place;it’s vital to capture learnings from the past few months and build fresh ideas into HR thinking.

 Our clients tell us their people have responded positively throughout lockdown, proving themselves to be agile and resilient.
 However, our most recent client survey (180 respondents) identifies several areas where business and HR leaders anticipate particular challenges ahead.